 The local minimum wage is the lowest hourly wage that employers are legally required to pay their employees within a specific city or county.
 Local minimum wage rates can be higher than both federal and state minimum wages and are set by local ordinances.

-Below is an overview of the minimum wage rates for 2024 for all 50 states and their respective localities:
+Below is an overview of the minimum wage rates for 2025 for all 50 states and their respective localities

-Overview of 2024 Minimum Wage Rates for All 50 States and Their Localities
+Overview of 2025 Minimum Wage Updates Across All 50 States and Their Localities

 Alabama